 The first day I went with others from the hostel to Kampot town and ate the biggest ribs I have ever seen!
 The amount of meat on them was ridiculous!
 That evening I chilled in the bar with my new friends.

 Durian statue in the centre of town!

 In the day, George and I hung out with other people from the hostel, playing on the rope swing and blob.
 My upper strength of a gnat meant that I could only just hang on long enough to make the water, but other guys were able to swing to the apex and do a flip which was cool to watch!
 In the afternoon a group of us went tubing along the river.
 The river was dammed and every afternoon, around 5pm, they opened the dam making rapids in the river and really fun tubing.
 However, that evening they didn’t open it so we were left to float leisurely down the river with a few beers…

 In the evening we went to the town again to try some famous homemade fresh noodles, which the guy made right in front of us.
 They were delicious.

 Back at the hostel there was a big party and all the bar guys drank too, which inevitably led to multiple free drinks and shots at the bar!
-Quite a messy night!
+Quite a drunken night!

-Kampot was a nice town, but a lot of the restaurants and businesses were owned by expats rather than local people, which seemed odd.
-The river was pretty and the local area was very scenic, however, we had arranged to meet Steve, Paul and Steffi in Koh Rong so we left Kampot after only 2 nights.
+Kampot was a nice town, but a lot of the restaurants and businesses were owned by expats rather than local people, which seemed odd, we actually didn’t see many Cambodians at all here… The river was pretty and the local area was very scenic, however, we had arranged to meet Steve, Paul and Steffi in Koh Rong, an Island just off the coast from here, so we left Kampot after only 2 nights.